franzos/nostr-ts/README.md

 # Nostr Typescript Starterpack

 I wanted to learn more about Nostr, so I decided to implement libraries and clients.

-WIP.
+This is WIP.

 - `./client`: node client example
 - `./packages/common`: common types and functions